Proper decision trees: An axiomatic framework for solving optimal decision tree problems with arbitrary splitting rules: Background

 \textbf{Necessity}: The mapping from decision trees to $K$-permutations is not injective if the trees are non-proper.
 Specifically, distinct non-proper decision trees can correspond to identical permutations, rendering the mapping non-unique and thus non-injective.

 Consider a permutation\emph{ $\left[\ldots,r_{i},\ldots,r_{j},\ldots,r_{k},\ldots\right]$}.
-In the absence of Axioms 3 and 4, the structure of the tree is not sufficiently constrained: $r_{j}$ and $r_{k}$ may reside at the same level, or $r_{j}$ is the ancestor of $r_{k}$, within the same permutation.
+In the absence of Axioms 4, the structure of the tree is not sufficiently constrained: $r_{j}$ and $r_{k}$ may reside at the same level, or $r_{j}$ is the ancestor of $r_{k}$, within the same permutation.
 Consequently, this permutation can be realized by at least two distinct non-proper trees $T_{1}$ and $T_{2}$.
-Since $T_{1}\neq T_{2}$, this gives us an non-injective map. \end{proof}
+Since $T_{1}\neq T_{2}$, this gives us a non-injective map. \end{proof} The injectivity between $K$-permutations and proper decision trees implies that the number of $K$-permutations strictly exceeds the number of possible proper decision trees, leading to the following lemma. \begin{lemma} \emph{Given a size $K$ rule list $\mathit{rs}_{K}$, the complexity of the search space of proper decision trees $\left|\mathcal{S}\left(K,\mathit{rs}_{K}\right)\right|$ is strictly smaller than $K!$.} \end{lemma} We refer to a $K$-permutation obtained from a proper decision tree via level-order traversal as a \emph{valid} $K$-permutation.
+Note that the precise size of \emph{$\left|\mathcal{S}\left(K,\mathit{rs}_{K}\right)\right|$} is unpredictable, as it depends on the values in $\boldsymbol{K}$.
+In Subsection \ref{subsec:Complexity-of-the}, we will show that the maximal complexity is attained when $\boldsymbol{K}$ follows a special format, which corresponds to a tree with ``chain-like'' structure, in which case \emph{$\left|\mathcal{S}\left(K,\mathit{rs}_{K}\right)\right|=K!$}.